 \textbf{Estimating mixing:} To avoid numerical artifacts due to the initial points and potential transients, we consider data from the end of the trajectory.
 Thus, we sample at $t_\mathrm{end}= 200$ and at $t - a$ for various values of $a = 0.1, 1.1, 2.1,\ldots, 99.1$ with respect to the continuous time index $t$.

 \textbf{Results:} We depict the decay of dependence in \abvFig \ref{fig:lorenz}.
 After waiting for $a^* = 20$, the dependence in the data is not detectable anymore.
 Since the decay is not necessarily monotonic, we consider significantly higher time shifts up to $a = 99.1$.
-The dependence does not increase again, which indicates that the system is mostly mixing in the weak MMD-sense.
+The dependence does not increase again, which indicates that the system is mostly mixing in the MMD-sense.
 Of course, this does not prove that the Lorenz system mixes and it remains to be shown rigorously.
 Nonetheless, these results are promising and provide empirical evidence.

-\subsection{Kernel Two-sample Test}
+\subsubsection{Kernel Two-sample Test}

-We try to distinguish between the Lorenz system given in \eqref{eq:lorenz1} -- \eqref{eq:lorenz3} and a slightly disturbed system where we change the parameter in \eqref{eq:lorenz1} from $10$ to $6$.
+We try to distinguish between the Lorenz system given in \eqref{eq:lorenz1}---\eqref{eq:lorenz3} and a slightly disturbed system where we change the parameter in \eqref{eq:lorenz1} from $10$ to $6$.
 Based on the previous mixing analysis (\cf \abvFig \ref{fig:lorenz}) we set the time shift $a^*= 20$.
 This yields approximately independent samples for both systems.

-We create two trajectories of different length $t_\mathrm{max}$ and pick $n$ points that respect the time shift $a^*$ as illustrated in \abvFig \ref{fig:lorenzscatter}.
+We create two trajectories of length $t_\mathrm{max}$ and pick $n$ points that respect the time shift $a^*$ as illustrated in \abvFig \ref{fig:lorenzscatter}.
 We repeat all experiments $100$ times.
-We start the sampling earliest at $t=20$, which gives the system enough time to converge to the stationary distribution.
+We start the sampling after $t=20$, which gives the system enough time to converge to the stationary distribution.

 \textbf{Accuracy:} We use $t_\mathrm{max} = 6000$ and pick $n=300$ points from both system.
 We achieve $95\%$ accuracy in detecting different systems.